bennetimo/ghost-backup/README.md

 > Using interactive backup you can restore a DB archive separately to a Ghost files archive

 #### By date restore
-You can also backup by date:
+You can also restore by date:

-`docker exec -it ghost-backup restore -d <yyyyMMdd-hhmm>` This will restore the backup files (database and content) from yyyyMMdd-hhmm, if found.
+`docker exec -it ghost-backup restore -d <yyyymmdd-hhmm>` This will restore the backup files (database and content) from yyyymmdd-hhmm, if found.

 ### Advanced Configuration
 ghost-backup has a number of options which can be configured as you need.